mapbox/quickLaunch/README.md

 Once building has completed, you can move the contents of the `build` folder to its final destination and serve it with the web server of your choice.

-You can also serve the Rapid Deploy directly by running `npm run deploy` instead of `npm run build`.
+You can also serve the Quick Launch directly by running `npm run deploy` instead of `npm run build`.
 This will build and start a static web server at port 5000.

 ### Environment Considerations